Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Introduction

 \section{Introduction}

 Spontaneous parametric down-conversion (SPDC) is routinely used to create photon pairs as well as squeezed states \cite{Gerry_Knight_2004}; the former are used for quantum key distribution \cite{Neumann2022experimental}, single heralded photon sources \cite{Herald}, and quantum communications \cite{Lu_2019}, while the latter are a resource for optical quantum computing \cite{Madsen2022QuantumCA} and quantum metrology \cite{Ligo}.
 In SPDC, pump photons interact with a material that has a second-order nonlinear susceptibility ($\chi^{(2)}$), and fission into pairs of lower energy signal and idler photons.
-The rates of these SPDC interactions are limited by the magnitude of $\chi^{(2)}$ and phase matching issues. {Yet,} in integrated {resonant} structures, such as microring resonators, {the light confinement} leads to large field intensities that enhance the effectiveness of the nonlinear susceptibility $\chi^{(2)}$, and for certain ring designs and certain choices of resonant modes the usual phase matching difficulties are alleviated \cite{akin2024ingap,Zhao:22}.
+The rates of these SPDC interactions are limited by the magnitude of $\chi^{(2)}$ and phase matching issues. {Yet,} in integrated {resonant} structures, such as microring resonators, {the light confinement} leads to large field intensities that enhance the effectiveness of the nonlinear susceptibility $\chi^{(2)}$, and for certain ring designs and certain choices of resonant modes the usual phase matching difficulties are alleviated \cite{Zhao:22,akin2024ingap}.

-For microrings fabricated out of III-V semiconductors, a ``built-in" quasi-phase matching condition is present due to the difference between the crystal's natural reference frame and the local reference frame in which the fields propagate \cite{bib:Yang07,Yang:07_SPDC}.
-By adequately designing the microring resonator, the quasi-phase matching condition can easily be satisfied, as the signal and idler effective refractive {indices} can have values similar to that of the effective refractive index of the pump {due to} modal dispersion \cite{Zhao:22,akin2024ingap,Thiel24,Chang18,May:19}. {Experiments} where high rates of photon pairs were generated {have been reported} \cite{Zhao:22,akin2024ingap}, {and different approaches to arrive {at} rate equations or conversion efficiencies for microrings have been presented \cite{Yang:07_SPDC,bib:Guo16,bib:Brightness2019,Helt:12}. {In older work} losses {were neglected} \cite{Yang:07_SPDC,Helt:12}, and {in more recent work, they have been treated by an approach based on Langevin equations} \cite{bib:Guo16,bib:Brightness2019}.
+For microrings fabricated out of III-V semiconductors, a ``built-in" quasi-phase-matching condition is present due to the difference between the crystal's natural reference frame and the local reference frame in which the fields propagate \cite{bib:Yang07,Yang:07_SPDC}. {In addition, III-V semi-conductors have very high values of $\chi^{(2)}$ compared to other materials commonly used for nonlinear interactions \cite{liu2023nonlinear}, leading to more efficient generation of quantum states.
+Also, recent advances in fabrication techniques have resulted in high-Q microring resonators useful for down-conversion from the visible to the telecommunication wavelengths have been developed \cite{Zhao:22,Thiel24}.} By adequately designing the microring resonator, the quasi-phase-matching condition can easily be satisfied, as the signal and idler effective refractive {indexes} can have values similar to that of the effective refractive index of the pump {due to} modal dispersion \cite{Zhao:22,akin2024ingap,Thiel24,Chang18,May:19}.